JeyRunner/tuda-typst-templates/README.md

 The templates imitate the style of the corresponding latex templates in [tuda_latex_templates](https://github.com/tudace/tuda_latex_templates).
 Note that there can be visual differences between the original latex template and the typst template (you may open an issue when you find one).

+For missing features, ideas or other problems you can open an issue.
+Contributions are also welcome.

 | Template  | Preview | Example | Scope |
 ----|----|--|--|
 |[tudapub](templates/tudapub/tudapub.typ) | <img src="img/tudapub_prev.png" height="300px"> |  [example_tudapub.pdf](example_tudapub.pdf) <br/> [example_tudapub.typ](example_tudapub.typ)   |  Master and Bachelor thesis |